brucereier/hacknc2024/README.md

 - Global and local events calendar

 # Future Improvements
-We're very proud of what we've been able to accomplish within the 24 hour time limit, so here are some features that we'd love to add in the future.
+We're very proud of what we've accomplished within the 24 hour time limit, so here are some features that we'd love to add in the future.

 1. Cloud Cover Display
-- When users view an event, there will be an icon and text explaining the weather forecast of both the time and place of the event.
+- When users view an event, there will be an icon and text explaining the weather forecast of the event's time and place.
 2. Light Pollution Display
-- When users view an event, there will be a link that will bring them to a view of the light pollution Bortle level at and around the location of the event
+- When users view an event, there will be a link that will bring them to a view of the light pollution Bortle level at and around the location of the event.